Kronrod-Extensions-Library/kes/README.md

 Genz-Keister Construction
 -------------------------

 The program `genzkeister` builds multivariate sparse quadrature rules by applying the Genz-Keister construction.
 This works for all symmetric quadratures (Legendre, Chebyshev, Hermite).
 The number of dimensions is a compile-time argument given to `make` by the `DIMENSION=D`.
-The default is `POLY=HERMITE` polynomials in `DIMENSION=1` dimensions.
+The default is `POLY=LEGENDRE` polynomials in `DIMENSION=1` dimensions.

 Scientific Work